Store Performance Index shows overall performance of your app on app stores. It is based on combined ASO & reviews metrics.

 The original way to gain Pocket Points was more unique than other apps on the market.
 You’d have to be on campus and in the app, and based on how long you were in the app you got more points.
 That was great because no other app on the market was approaching it in that way.
 If you were to get out of class early, you’d only get a few points, but you’d still get something.
 Now, you have to set a specific time for how long you want to be off your phone.
 What if you have a 3 hour long night class and you get out an hour early?
 You can either lose the points you’ve been earning for the past two hours completely, or wait another hour not using your phone at all.
 It’s just like every other “stay off your phone” productivity app nowadays, and is nothing special.
 Also, the app won’t recognize when it’s being used.
 An example, I left my phone in the app for hours in the campus library working on a paper, only to find out it awarded me no points despite giving me the “congrats on earning points” notification.
 RIP Pocket Points, you are not what you once were.

-Pocket Points: Student Rewards has 16 775 user reviews.
+Pocket Points: Student Rewards have a 17 989a user reviews.

 In the meanwhile, check latest insights

 2020 was a rollercoaster and brought a ton of changes to the industry.
 What were the most important ones, how did they affect trends of 2021 and what should you do — all that in this article.